During the last two and a half decades, Mr. Chesnutt has participated in several computing conversion

 to find solutions to problems or issues, the ability to listen, and organization skills.

-In the last quarter of 2015, Mr. Chesnutt was once again engaged by NPC Research (of
+In the last quarter of 2015 and on into 2016, Mr. Chesnutt was once again engaged by NPC Research (of

 Portland, Oregon) to develop a collaboration web application for the California Children Exposed to